 E. The performance evaluation process is subject to the grievance procedure in Article 28.
 The specific content of a performance evaluation is not subject to the grievance procedure.

 F. Performance evaluations will not be used to initiate personnel actions such as transfer, promotion, or discipline.

+6.3 Electronic Personal Development / E-Performance (E.P.D.)

+When the Employer requires employees to self-evaluate themselves via E-Performance, each employee will be provided with paid work time, space, computer access and any other needed resources, all as reasonably necessary to complete the evaluation.
+Employees who need unique arrangements to complete their self-evaluation should make necessary arrangements with their supervisor and/or Human Resources.

-6.3 Training on performance evaluations will be offered to all bargaining unit employees.
+6.4 Training on performance evaluations will be offered to all bargaining unit employees.